Lamelynx/GodotUniversalIntentPlugin-Android/README.md

 ---------------

 ***on_main_activity_result***
-Returns a Dictionary with intent extra data
+Returns a Dictionary with some of the intent data

 ***error***
 Returns any error as string